vorburger/vorburger-dotfiles-bin-etc/README.md

     systemctl --user status

 You can now SSH login on port 2222 similarly to how [`ssh.sh`](container/ssh.sh) does.
+It's convenient to configure a terminal (Kitty or GNOME Terminal or whatever) to call `ssh.sh`.

 Restart the dotfiles container for user dotfiles from another user like this: